 Regulatory agencies, as set forth in the Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus (initially issued on March 22, 2020 and revised on April 7, 2020), have encouraged financial institutions to work prudently with borrowers who are or may be unable to meet their contractual payment obligations because of the effects of COVID-19.
 In this statement, the regulatory agencies expressed their view of loan modification programs as positive actions that may mitigate adverse effects on borrowers due to COVID-19 and that the agencies will not criticize institutions for working with borrowers in a safe and sound manner.
 Moreover, the revised statement provides that eligible loan modifications related to COVID-19 may be accounted for under section 4013 of the CARES Act or in accordance with ASC 310-40.
 Under Section 4013 of the CARES Act, banks may elect not to categorize loan modifications as TDRs if the modifications are related to COVID-19, executed on a loan that was not more than 30 days past due as of December 31, 2019, and executed between March 1, 2020 and the earlier of December 31, 2020 or 60 days after the date of termination of the National Emergency.
 All short-term loan modifications made on a good faith basis in response to COVID-19 to borrowers who were current prior to any relief are not considered TDRs.
 Beginning in March 2020, the Bank provided payment accommodations to customers, consisting of 60-day principal deferral to borrowers negatively impacted by COVID-19.
-The Bank processed approximately \$0.7 million in principal deferments to 84 customers, with an aggregate loan of \$29.7 million, during the year ended December 31, 2020.
-The principal deferments represent 0.24% of our total loan portfolio as of December 31, 2020.
+During 2020, the Bank processed approximately \$0.7 million in principal deferments to 84 customers, with an aggregate loan balance of \$29.7 million.
+The principal deferments represented 0.24% of our total loan portfolio as of December 31, 2020.
+The Bank did not process any principal deferments during the year ended December 31, 2021.
 The Bank has examined the payment accommodations granted to borrowers in response to COVID-19 and classified 9 loans, with an aggregate loan balance of \$4.0 million, that were granted payment accommodations as TDRs given the continued financial difficulty of the customer, associated industry risk, and multiple deferral requests.
 All other borrowers were current prior to relief, were not experiencing financial difficulty prior to COVID-19, and the Bank determined they were not considered TDRs.
-Additionally, of the 75 customers that received payment accommodations that are not classified as TDRs, 15 customers, with an aggregate loan balance of \$2.9 million, have paid their loan in full, 7 customers, with an aggregate loan balance of \$3.3 million, are past due less than 30 days, and 53 customers, with an aggregate loan balance of \$18.6 million, have commenced paying as agreed as of December 31, 2020.
+As of December 31, 2021, 4 of the TDRs were removed from TDR status due to improvement in financial condition and sustained performance under the restructured terms, 2 TDRs were paid off through refinancing into new loans at market terms, and 1 TDR was paid off.
+Two loans with a balance of \$0.5 million remain in TDR status as of December 31, 2021.
+Additionally, of the 75 customers that received payment accommodations that were not classified as TDRs, 41 customers, with an aggregate loan balance of \$9.9 million, have paid their loan in full as of December 31, 2021.
+The remaining loans are paying as agreed as of December 31, 2021.
 There are no loans that received payment accommodation past due greater than 30 days.
 The Bank will continue to examine payment accommodations as requested by our borrowers.